avsurganov/ItinGen/README.md

 ### Initializing the App
 #### Ubuntu

+'''bash
+git clone -b master https://github.com/maxxliu/ItinGen.git cd ItinGen
+'''
 In one terminal window, run this command:
 ```bash
 npm run flask
 ```
+If npm run flask doesn't work due to missing pymongo module then type the following
+'''bash
+pip3 install pymongo --user
+'''

+If pip3 is a command thats not found, then you don't have python, so run the following:
+'''bash
+sudo apt update
+sudo apt install python3-pip
+pip3 --version
+'''

-In another terminal window, run these commands:
+Then in another terminal window, run these commands:
 ```bash
 npm install
 npm run seed